 This definition includes modifications made by the UCR system after the SRS definition of rape was changed.
 At that time, the FBI removed "forcible" from the NIBRS definitions for the category of "Sex Offenses" and the crimes "forcible rape," "forcible sodomy" and "forcible fondling," and replaced it with the absence of consent.
 However, it chose to retain the archaic terms of "carnal knowledge" in the definition of rape and the terms of 'sodomy' and 'fondling."
-While acknowledging that "carnal knowledge" has been defined as "the act of a man having sexual bodily connections with a woman; sexual intercourse," instead of removing the term, it has redefined it so that it covers rape of both males and females, but only so long as "at least one of the offenders is the opposite sex of the victim."64 This redefinition renders the NIBRS definition of rape.
+While acknowledging that "carnal knowledge" has been defined as "the act of a man having sexual bodily connections with a woman; sexual intercourse," instead of removing the term, it has redefined it so that it covers rape of both males and females, but only so long as "at least one of the offenders is the opposite sex of the victim."
+This redefinition renders the NIBRS definition of rape narrower than the 2012 SRS definition of rape.